raku-community-modules/Net-FTP/README.md

  - FTP need bind a local port

 ## Problem
-Cause perl6 can not bind a local port to a socket, it's not easy to implement a ftp client according to the standard.
+Cause Raku can not bind a local port to a socket, it's not easy to implement a ftp client according to the standard.
 If anyone know more about this, please contact me with email: blackcatoverwall@gmail.com